Page in progress.

 About

 Margaret Jacobs’s works are meant to center plants and botanicals as kin; as plant relatives.
 The botanicals she has chosen to create are used medicinally, culturally, and/or nutritionally and are important to her Akwesasne Mohawk ancestral culture.
 Broadleaf plantain, also called "white man's footprints" due to its sudden appearance after the arrival of European settlers, is not native to the region but has been adapted by Haudenosaunee peoples to use culturally and medicinally.
 In the piece, she is discussing the adaptation and survival of her community amongst changing relationships of and to the land.
-Blueberry and raspberry are vital to health and used in many dishes.
-She sees these as the sisters to strawberry, which is an indicator of spring and the first berry of the season.
+Blueberry and raspberry are vital to health and used in many dishes, and she sees these as the sisters to strawberry, which is an indicator of spring and the first berry of the season.

 About